BI Asset Management Fondsmaeglerselskab A S Reduces Holdings in PPL Co. (NYSE:PPL)

 BI Asset Management Fondsmaeglerselskab A S decreased its position in PPL Co.
 (NYSE:PPL – Get Rating) by 3.7% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 33,934 shares of the utilities provider’s stock after selling 1,296 shares during the period.
 BI Asset Management Fondsmaeglerselskab A S’s holdings in PPL were worth $860,000 as of its most recent SEC filing.

-Other hedge funds have also made changes to their positions in the company.
+Other large investors have also recently made changes to their positions in the company.
 Worth Asset Management LLC acquired a new position in shares of PPL in the 1st quarter worth approximately $27,000.
 CX Institutional acquired a new position in shares of PPL in the 2nd quarter worth approximately $30,000.
 Gradient Investments LLC lifted its holdings in shares of PPL by 56.3% in the 3rd quarter.
 Gradient Investments LLC now owns 1,238 shares of the utilities provider’s stock worth $31,000 after acquiring an additional 446 shares during the last quarter.
 Wagner Wealth Management LLC acquired a new position in shares of PPL in the 2nd quarter worth approximately $34,000.
 Finally, Allworth Financial LP lifted its holdings in shares of PPL by 70.6% in the 3rd quarter.
 Allworth Financial LP now owns 1,344 shares of the utilities provider’s stock worth $34,000 after acquiring an additional 556 shares during the last quarter.
-Hedge funds and other institutional investors own 70.02% of the company’s stock.
+70.02% of the stock is currently owned by institutional investors and hedge funds.

 Insider Activity at PPL